 At the suggestion of other Loopers, I had downloaded the app Drag Queen to warn us if our anchor dragged overnight.
 I set the alarm and felt secure despite the current of the Ohio River .

 Unfortunately, because I forgot to charge my my phone, its battery ran dead overnight, so the anchor alarm app was useless.
 Fortunately, our anchor held firmly.

 At 7:30 this morning the Olmstead lockmaster locked our group of three looper boats through with no wait (our first lock “lift” after many lock “drops” since Lake Michigan) and we headed slowly upriver to the Paducah Transient Boat Dock, a short 31 mile trip.

-After lunch at a local restaurant with four other temporary residents of the transient dock, Rhonda toured the National Quilt Museum with a couple of other ladies, and I bicycled to a Kroger to re-provision.
+After lunch at a local restaurant with our Looper friends, Rhonda toured the National Quilt Museum with a couple of other ladies and I bicycled to a Kroger for groceries (or provisions, in boatspeak).